 How to find the best mortgage lender

-Before you start shopping, there are a few steps you can take to get the best rate:
+But before you start shopping, there are a few steps you should take first.

 Step 1: Strengthen your credit score